-- The base around the existing lemon will be improved with a row crop pattern with colored rock, decomposed grante, concrete stained patterns.
-A new cross walk and median refuge will also be added. - The historic windmill will not only generate power, but will move the auger or other device in circles.
-A light miss sometime victim will be record to a sometime victim will be record. sprinkler system will be tripped by a sensor which will also trip lights at night.
-A droplet fountain is also possisble. - The playground area will have a rubberized multi-colored salety surface.
-The pattern will be similar to row crops & will (8.3) include blue streams representing crop watering.
-A tractor slide, see-saw,balancing platform and climbing crates will all be included in this agricultural fun zone.
-Vines planted on the wall will help to denote agriculture. - The futuristic light posts will generate solor power through mounted PV panels. - A community garden will be run by the Serior Center, Benched racks will also be attached to the existing wall to serve as a fence that limits public cross access from the tracks and to grow crops upon and store supplies. - A futuristic wind generator will be enhanced with art and educational panels will explain water conservation, fuel efficiency, locally grown foods, alternative transportation, solar generation, smart growth, stormwater runoff, limited fertilizes and pesticide use, and native plant material use.
-A sign will explain how society has come full circle when compared to the original pioneers, with modern pioneers returning to sustainable appproaches - Activity will be encouraged with bothe ball, horse shoes, checker table tops, gardening, use of the amphitheater for events or just watching others and talking with friends.
-This is a more sustainable social approach to quality living
+- A community gatden will be run by the Sentor Center.
+Benched racks will also be attached to the existing wall to serve as a fence that limits public cross access from the tracks and to grow crops upon and store supplies.
+(2) - efficiency, locally grown foods, alternative transportation, solar generation, smart growth, stormwater runoff, limited fertilizes and pesticide use, and native plant material use.
+A sign will explain how society has come full circle when A faturistic wind generator will be enhanced with art and educational panels will explain water conservation, fuel compared to the original pioneers, with modem pioneers returning to sustainable appproaches (2) - Activity will be encouraged with bothe ball, horse shoes, thecker table tops, gardening, use of the amphiltheater for events or just watching others and talking with friends.
+This is a more sustainable social approach to quality living.
+0